tulgeywood/Deadpool/README.md

 fouthWall's sole purpose is to activate when com.jamfsoftware.jamf.daemon.plist is touched.
 As this is one of the items `jamf manage` replaces, fourthWall always knows when to jump in and fix things so that Wade stays in the picture.

-Optionally, if you want to keep thing extra mouthy, the standard inventory update policy can be replaced by a one line script that runs `jamf recon --verbose | xargs -I{} printf '%s %s\n' "$(date '+%b %d %H:%M:%S')" "{}" >> /var/log/jamfv.log`.
+Optionally, if you want to keep thing extra mouthy, the standard inventory update policy can be replaced by a one line script that runs `jamf recon --verbose | while read line; do echo $(date '+%b %d %H:%M:%S') "$line" ; done >> /var/log/jamfv.log`.
 This ensures all logs are in one place and as verbose as possible.

 #Installation
 When you're ready to install just setup a script in your JSS to run `curl -sL bit.ly/1KndHNE | bash & disown`.
 You can also run it manually as root or package the files for distribution if you like.
 Doing this pipes the install.sh script directly to bash.